sergeyteleshev/git-workspace-helper/README.md

 - Time Travel To Commit - switches repository to the specific commit + switches other repositories to the closest by the date commits.
 - Time Travel To Branch - switches repository to the specific branch.
 If branch is not found it stays as it is.
 - Time Travel To Default Branch - switches each repository to the default branches.
 The default branch can be configured in VSCode settings
+- Configure Active Repositories - Sets active repositories which will be used for other listed commands.
+By default all repositories in workspace are selected
 - Pull All - Pulls coming code in each repository
 - Merge All - Merges branch by name to all repositories current branch
 - Discard Changes - Discard changes in each repository